-Or if you’re an Amazon Primer, here are the products I recommend:
+Or, if you order groceries off Amazon, here are the products I recommend:

-- Hoisin – holy flavor bomb.
-Hoisin is also known as Chinese BBQ sauce for its deep, rich flavor.
+- Hoisin, which is known as Chinese BBQ sauce for its deep, rich flavor.
 It’s made with soybean paste, garlic, chilies, vinegar, and sugar.

-- Black sesame seeds – for a rich, nut-like flavorful topping
+- Black sesame seeds for a rich, nutty garnish.

-- If you can’t find fresh ramen at your local grocer, these dried organic ramen noodles are the next best thing.
+- Lastly, if you can’t find fresh ramen at your local grocer, these dried organic ramen noodles are the next best thing.

 As with any ramen soup, the magic is the broth.
 This is why I find it best suited for the slow cooker.
-Once you allow the flavors to really marry and develop, you can turn ordinary chicken broth into a robust, full-bodied soup with layers upon LAYERS of flavor.
-The amount of aromatics in this soup will truly invigorate every one of your senses and leave nothing to be desired except another bowl.
+Once you allow the flavors to really marry and develop, you can turn ordinary broth into a robust, full-bodied soup.
+Plus, the amount of aromatics in this soup will invigorate every one of your senses and leave nothing to be desired except another bowl.

-Ok, next order of business to discuss: TOPPINGS!
+Now, let’s talk toppings.
 Like most things in life, the more the better.
-The essentials are cilantro and sliced green onion, but almost as necessary is spicy kimchi (some like it hot), black sesame seeds, lime juice and a soft boiled egg.
-All of these toppings add so much flavor, texture and an authentic flare to the ramen.Now your only mission is to grab a fork or chopsticks, or really, just a straight up shovel, and get this in your mouth stat.
+The essentials are cilantro and sliced green onion, which add cooling freshness.
+Another necessity is kimchi, which adds briny, probiotic-packed goodness.
+Other optional garnishes include black sesame seeds, lime juice, and a soft boiled egg.
+All of these toppings add so much flavor and texture, and some authentic flare.Now grab a spoon and some chopsticks, and dive in!

 - 1 (2 lb) pork loin boneless roast